-What are impairment laws regarding marijuana and how do they differ from BAC testing?
+What are marijuana impairment laws and how are they different from BAC testing?

-Unlike per se laws, impairment laws go beyond the substance you have in your system and focus on the quality of your driving and your behavior when you are stopped.
+Unlike per se laws, impairment laws go beyond the substance in your system and focus on driving quality and behavior when you are stopped.

 “Impairment laws typically rely on a drug recognition expert to assess an individual for impairment using a 12-step protocol,” Aussem says.

 This includes items such as: